Debdeep23/Weather-App/README.md

 # Weather-App
-Weather App with Vanilla Javascript,HTML and CSS
+This is a simple Weather App created using Javascript,HTML and CSS , and by accessing OpenWeatherMap API.